-The New Jersey Department of Agriculture (NJDA) administers and contracts with several Emergency Feeding Organizations (EFOs) in order to coordinate the program at the local level throughout New Jersey.
+The New Jersey Department of Agriculture (NJDA) administers and contracts with several Emergency Feeding Organizations (EFOs) to coordinate the program at the local level throughout New Jersey.

-These EFOs, in conjunction with the NJDA, have developed a network of contracted Local Distribution Agencies (LDAs) that are responsible for the actual distribution of these foods to food insecure persons.
+These EFOs, in conjunction with the NJDA, have developed a network of contracted Local Distribution Agencies (LDAs) that are responsible for the actual distribution of these foods to food insecure residents of New Jersey.
 An LDA can be an emergency food pantry, a soup kitchen, a homeless shelter, or a needy feeding agency.
 All LDAs must be public or private non-profit organizations, as recognized by the United States Internal Revenue Service, with 501C-3 status.
 New Jersey agencies (EFOs & LDAs) must adhere to all current federal, state, and local health codes & regulations (N.J.A.C.
 8:24).
-The distribution of TEFAP foods occurs in various ways.
+The distribution of TEFAP USDA Foods occurs in various ways.

-- Pantries distribute food packages containing both TEFAP foods and privately donated foods to eligible persons experiencing food insecurity and emergency food needs. - Soup kitchens and homeless shelters use TEFAP food in the preparation of hot and cold meals to be served to those in need.
+- Pantries distribute food packages containing both TEFAP USDA Foods and privately donated foods to eligible persons experiencing food insecurity and emergency food needs. - Soup kitchens and homeless shelters use TEFAP USDA Food in the preparation of hot and cold meals to be served to those in need.

-It is because of the dedication and diligence of those working statewide that New Jersey's TEFAP food distribution program has been successful.
+It is because of the dedication and diligence of those working statewide that New Jersey's TEFAP USDA Food distribution program has been successful.